mohanaHarshita4/Ecommerce-Checkout-Analytics-Platform/README.md

 - test3_form_length.csv — simulated dataset used for test 3
 - test3_chart.png — a saved chart from test 3

- ## Database backend (extension):
+ Database backend (extension):

--schema.sql — MySQL schema: 9 tables covering customers, products, categories, inventory, promotions, orders, order items, and reviews
+- schema.sql — MySQL schema: 9 tables covering customers, products, categories, inventory, promotions, orders, order items, and reviews
--sample_data.sql — sample data to populate the schema -triggers_procedures.sql — inventory triggers, stored procedures for revenue and customer lifetime value reporting, and a transaction/concurrency demo
+- sample_data.sql — sample data to populate the schema
+- triggers_procedures.sql — inventory triggers, stored procedures for revenue and customer lifetime value reporting, and a transaction/concurrency demo
--mongodb_setup.js — MongoDB collections for review text and clickstream data (the unstructured companion store) -app.py — a small Flask application connecting to MySQL, with routes for low stock alerts, revenue by category, and customer lifetime value
+- mongodb_setup.js — MongoDB collections for review text and clickstream data (the unstructured companion store)
+- app.py — a small Flask application connecting to MySQL, with routes for low stock alerts, revenue by category, and customer lifetime value
--eer_diagram.png — the EER diagram for the schema -relational_algebra_queries.md — relational algebra expressions for the main queries, alongside their SQL equivalents -project_proposal.md — write-up covering scope, normalization, and design rationale for the database backend
+- eer_diagram.png — the EER diagram for the schema
+- relational_algebra_queries.md — relational algebra expressions for the main queries, alongside their SQL equivalents
+- project_proposal.md — write-up covering scope, normalization, and design rationale for the database backend

 ## Dashboard